i-am-bee/beeai-framework-py-starter/README.md

-# 🐝 BeeAI Framework Python Starter
+# BeeAI Framework Python Starter

-This starter template lets you quickly start working with the [BeeAI Framework](https://github.com/i-am-bee/beeai-framework) in a second.
+This starter template helps you quickly get started with the [BeeAI framework for Python](https://github.com/i-am-bee/beeai-framework/python).

 📚 See the [documentation](https://i-am-bee.github.io/beeai-framework/) to learn more.